ggmartins/training/backend/README.md

 - POST localhost:3333/users/123/posts + Request Body (create a post, NOT idempotent by default)

 Should not encode (encodeURIComponent("my params. ")) any sensitive data, or any data at all.
 Use request body.
+Can use Idempotent Key for become idempotent.

 - PUT localhost:3333/posts/1 + Request Body (update a post, idempotent)
 - PATCH localhost:3333/posts/1/title + Request Body (update an INFO of that post)